 Don’t get me wrong I went on holiday three times a year abroad.
 It was those kinds of holidays that I wanted to irradiate from my diary with my new “Relative Thinking” I wanted to consider new differences and not absolute distractions to make my decisions feel positive.

 I wanted to move away forever not for two weeks.
 Even in cases where my rational thinking dictated my plans, I knew I should consider absolute positive ideas to implement good planning.
-It was all about a little at a time to plan and live my dream.
+It was all about a little at a time planning a way of living my dream.

 Relationships & Weekend Madness